joannaylin/balto-movies-backend/README.md

 ## Struggles and Learnings
 - Struggled with formatting csv data into table such that when returned to frontend, the data is formatted correctly.
 (Ideally, an array of objects, with i.e. key of "title" pointing to value of "Movie Title" etc.) This led to a later issue of being able to search for items with a specific requirement in mind (search functionality).
+Big time sink here.
 - Using cursor object to grab data from the database

 ## If I could do it over again...